Applied-Scientific-Research/Omega3D/README.md

 ## To do

+* Support CMake
-* Wrap solver in a GUI - use existing code from [Omega2D](https://github.com/Applied-Scientific-Research/Omega2D)
+* Wrap solver in a GUI - use existing code from [Omega2D](https://github.com/Applied-Scientific-Research/Omega2D).
+This means supporting only, say, vortex rings and stretch, but no diffusion.
 * Rework into struct of arrays to allow Vc to work properly (this requires more work for compute and draw shaders :one buffer per array), but should be nice and flexible - and easier than all the `4*idx+3` crap
 * Add other repos as submodules, like [Vc](https://github.com/VcDevel/Vc) and [nlohmann/json](https://github.com/nlohmann/json), or just by copying?

         submodule add https://...xxx.git thirdparty/xxx

+## Thanks

+Many thanks to NBL for valuable discussions of architecture and C++ syntax and idioms.